I've been a film buff since childhood, and I love writing about and reviewing my favorites.

 The late, great Charles Bronson (1921-2003) enjoyed a long and fruitful acting career that spanned nearly five decades.
-Born in rural Pennsylvania, the actor moved to Hollywood in the early 1950s after serving in the Army Air Corps during World War II.
-His military background, weathered face and menacing voice got him steady work in "tough guy" roles, playing cops, brawlers, cowboys, crooks, and soldiers in TV shows like The Twilight Zone, Bonanza, and Have Gun, Will Travel, as well as war and Western films like The Great Escape, The Dirty Dozen, and Once Upon A Time in the West.
+Born in rural Pennsylvania, Bronson moved to Hollywood in the early '50s after serving in the Army Air Corps during World War II.
+His military background, weathered face and menacing voice got him steady work in "tough guy" roles, playing cops, brawlers, cowboys, crooks, and soldiers in TV shows like The Twilight Zone, Bonanza, and Have Gun, Will Travel, as well as films like The Great Escape, The Dirty Dozen, and Once Upon A Time in the West.